isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-10-24-post-Wheelchair tennis pilot project by SportCares Foundation.md

 Says Ms Grace Fu, Minister for Culture, Community and Youth, “This new undertaking by SportCares demonstrates its commitment to serving society.
 Through social initiatives like the SportCares movement, we hope to have a more inclusive society where everyone has the chance to experience and even excel in sport.
 This new initiative by SportCares will reach out to even more Singaporeans with disabilities, and inspire them to live better through sport.”
 The Minister was speaking on Saturday at a tennis clinic organised by SportCares for underprivileged girls in the community in conjunction with players from the WTA Finals at OCBC Arena.

-##### **Empowering people through the sport of tennis**
+**Empowering people through the sport of tennis**

 SportCares has been running the Love Singapore programme for girls for the past year.
 Not only have they learned how to play tennis, the girls have become active contributors to our sporting community.
-With support from SportCares, they volunteered at the 28th Southeast Asian Games, and they will serve as young ambassadors for Singapore at The NILA Suite for Athletes at the upcoming 8th ASEAN Para Games.
+With support from SportCares, they volunteered at the 28th Southeast Asian Games, and they will serve as young ambassadors for Singapore at The Nila Suite for Athletes at the upcoming 8th ASEAN Para Games.

 “For the second year in a row the U.S. Embassy is proud to support this valuable youth sports programme.
 SportCares uses tennis to help girls in Singapore develop skills to lead healthy lives, learn about team work, and build confidence for successful futures,” says Kirk Wagar, U.S. Ambassador to Singapore.
 “Our Embassy believes in the mission of SportCares because we recognise that strong girls become strong women who become the leaders of tomorrow.
 I am glad to see that this year, SportCares is adding wheelchair tennis to its youth programs.
 This will enable new friends to be made and develop these skills in a wider range of Singapore’s youth and makes it very clear to me that Singapore’s future is bright and promising because it will draw on the power, talents and skills from more girls than ever.”